-Educate Your Howels With Cascarets.
-Candy Cathartic, cure constipation forever 10c.
-If C. C. C. fail. decoding refund money.
+Educate Your Howels With Cascareta.
+Candy Cathartic, cure constipation forever.
 About the best plan to stop the sale of liquor is to give it away.

-All of Whom Are Known Throughout the West Highly Endorse Dr. Kay's Renovator and Dr. Kay's Lung Balm, the Two Best Remedies Known.
+All of Whom Are Known Throughout the West Highly Endorse Dr. Kay's Renovator and Dr. Kay's Lung Balm, the Two

-To Whom this Comes, Greeting: We take ple-sure in commending the virtues of the remedies prepared by the Dr. B. J. hay Medical Co.
-Having known of some remarkable cures of Om the people effected by the use of Dr. Kay's Lung Baim, we believe that these great remedies are worthy of the confidence of the public.
-Signed: W. A. Paxton, President of the Union Stock Iards Co.
-A. U. Wyman, Ex-Treasurer of the Union Stock Iards Co.
+Best Remedles Known.
+TO WHOM THIS COMES.
+GREETING: We take ple sure in commending the virtues of the remedies prepared by the Dr. B. J. way Med icat Co.
+Having known of some remarkable cures of Om ha people effected by the use of Dr. Kay's Renovator and Dr. Kay's Lung Balm, we believe that these great remedies are worthy of the confidence of the public.
+Signed:

+W. A. Paxton, President of the Union Stock Yards Co.
+A U. Wyman, Ex-Treasurer of the United States.
 Geo.
-P. Bemis, Ex-Hayor of the City of Omaha.
+P. Bemis, Ex-Mayor of the City of Omaha.
 Erastus A. Benson, Pres. of Omaha Real Estate Exchange.
 A. S. Churchill, Ex-Attorney General of Nebraska.

-A. S. Charchill, Ex-Attorney General of Hebraska.

-W. J. Connell, Ex-Congressman, and present City Attorney.

-John McDonatd, Sheriff, Omaha, Neb.
+W. J. Connell, Er-Congressman, and present City Attorney.
+John McDonald, Sheriff, Omahs, Neb.

-George Heimrod, Ounty Treasurer, Omaha, Neb.
+George Heimrod, County Treasurer, Omaha, Neb.
 John Westberg, City Comptroller, Omaha, Neb.
 Beecher Higby, City Clerk, Omaha, Neb.
 A. G. Edwards, City Treasurer, Omaha, Neb.

-C. J. Smyth, Attorney General of Mebraska, Omaha, Neb.
+C. J. Smyth, Attorney General of Nebraska, Omaha, Neb.
 T. S. Clarkson, Late Postmaster, Omaha, Neb.

-The Above Noted Men and Thousands of Others Endorse These Remedies.
-Among the Number Are:
+The Above Noted Men and Thousands of

-Rev. Chas.
-W. Savidge, Founder of Poples' Church, Omaha and Author of "Shots From the Pulpit" and Other Books.
+Others Endorse These Remedies.
+Among the Number Are: Rev. Chas.
+W. Savidge, Founder of Peoples' Church, Omaha and Author of "Shots From the Pulpit" and Other Books.

 Rev. J. G. Lemen.
-Founder of the Christian-Home Orphanage of Cqunell Rinfs, Iowa.
-N. J. Smith, Founder of the Omaha Rescus Home.
+Founder of the Christian-Home Orphanage of Council Bluffs, Iowa.
+N. J. Smith, Founder of the Omaha Rescue Home.
 Geo.
-W. Hervey, Editor of the Weskly World-Herald, Onaha.
-Rev. Mary A. Hillis, The Hoted Evangelist.
-Carl Zang, Editor of Baily and Weskly Kansas City Presse W. R. Roberts, For many years Cashier of Citizens Bank, Omaha.
+W. Hervey, Editor of the Weekly World-Herald, On.aha.

+Rev. Mary A. Hillis, The Noted Evangelist.
+Carl Zang, Editor of Baily and Weekly Lansas City Presse W. R. Roberts, For many years Cashier of Citizens Bank,

-There is nothing that renovates every organ of the body, and restores them to a healthy natural vigor, so pleasantly and yet so safe and certain in its effects as Dr. Kay's Ronovator.
-It strikes to the root of the trouble and removes the cause and cares when all other remedies fail.
+There is nothing that renovates every organ of the body, and restores them to a healthy natural vigor, so pleasantly and yet so safe and certain in its effects as Dr. Kay's Renovator.
+It strikes to the root of the trouble and removes the cause and cures when all other remedies fall.
 Send for proof of it.

 Dr. Kay's Renovator and Dr. Kay's Lung Balm are sold by druggists or sent by mail.
 Price 25 cts.
-Don't take any substitute for it has no
+Den't take any substitute for it has no

-OUR BOOK "Dr. Kay's Home Treatment" has '8 pages and 56 excellent recipes.
-Andy Whitmer, East Chicago.
-Ind., writes: "I would not take \$10.00 for your book if I could not zet another."
-Sent free to those naming this paper by Dr. B. J. Kay Medicat Co., Omaha, Neb.
+OUR BOOK "Dr. Kay's Home Treatment" has 68 pages and 56 excellent recipes.
+Andy Whitmer, East Chicago, Ind., writes: "I would not take \$10.00 for your book if I could not get another."
+Sent free to those naming this pa-per by Dr. B. J. Kay Medical Co., Omaha, Neb.